mlee1423/mkdocs-test/docs/1-pc.md

 A GPU, or graphics card, is an expansion card that fits into the PCI-e slot on the motherboard.
 It handles complex graphical instructions, computing images, textures and objects, and sends the result to one or more monitors.

 !!! tip
-    A common mistake first-time PC builders make is not connecting the monitor of choice to the GPU's I/O ports and instead connecting it to the motherboard's I/O ports.
+    Be sure to connect the monitor display cable to the correct display port.
+A common mistake PC builders make is connecting the monitor of choice to the motherboard's I/O ports instead of the GPU's I/O ports, leading to unexpectedly poor graphic display performance.

 ### Storage
 ![ssd](./assets/images/ssd.png){: style="width:10em"}

-Storage has evolved from hard drives that use magnetic technology to store data on spinning disks.
-Reaching 20 terabytes (TB) or more, 4 to 8 TB drives are a cost-effective option for mass storage.
-But, with data transfer around 140 or 180 megabytes (MB) per second, speed is far surpassed by Solid State Drives (SSDs) and SATA m.2 drives.
+The PC's storage drive is where the operating system (OS) is installed and files are kept.
+The file system is what the OS uses to control how data is stored and retrieved.
+By separating data into pieces and giving each piece a name, the data is easily isolated and identified.

+Current PC Storage Options:

+- Hard Disk Drive (HDD)
+    - Low Cost
+    - Mechanical Parts Easily Damaged
+    - Needs Power and SATA Data Cable
+    - Slow Read/Write Speeds
+- Solid State Drive (SSD)
+    - High Cost
+    - Needs Power and SATA Data Cable
+    - High Read/Write Speeds
+- m.2 Drive (m.2)
+    - High Cost
+    - Uses PCI-e Port on Motherboard (No Cables)
+    - High Read/Write Speeds

 ### PSU - Power Supply
 ![psu](./assets/images/psu.png){: style="width:15em"}